A destination in Blue Mounds

 Blue Mounds finds itself as perhaps the "schwerpunkt" with epic just 18 minutes to the east, Lands End 21 minutes to the west, Vortex and Duluth Trading a quick 7 minutes away and of course Blue Mounds State Park next door.

 M.C.
-Escher tour.
-The second floor is ideal for events with a timeless stage and kitchen.
-I sense an opportunity for a best in market co-working space perhaps channeling Harry Houdini's presence years ago.
+Escher tour: The second floor is ideal for events with a timeless stage and kitchen.
+I sense an opportunity for a best in market co-working space perhaps channeling Houdini's presence.

 Later, while lingering a bit, a serious biker arrived from Middleton (52 mile round trip, she shared) seeking refreshment.

 One can tell this establishment is the culmination of decades of experience in the restaurant business.
 A business devastated by the pandemic and related government restrictions.
 What Berge has created is a place for community.
 A group of "regulars" in the back room were solving the world's problems.
 Or, at a minimum enjoying one another's company and good coffee.
 Well worth visiting and revisiting.
-This is one to watch.
 It will be fun to see how this place evolves and matures.

 Oh, Smørrebrød is on offer as well.